whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Cultures Share Three Core Spiritual Practices.md

 I grew up learning to give thanks to God by closing my eyes and trying to ignore my surroundings so I could focus on the prayer.
 I prayed by thinking thoughts in my head, directed to my idea or feeling of God.
 And I thanked my mental idea of God for all the good things in my life.**

 Instead of closing my senses and thinking a prayer to my idea of God, I practiced keeping all my senses wide open and giving thanks to all the beings directly for their gifts.
-Instead of just having the feeling of gratitude or giving thanks vaguely, I practiced noticing the practical ways each being helped me or contributed to the web of life all around -- by teaching me something, feeding me, shading the soil so it would stay moist, and more.
+Instead of just having the feeling of gratitude or giving thanks vaguely, I practiced noticing the practical ways each being helped me or contributed to the web of life all around -- by teaching me something, feeding me or other animals, shading the soil so it would stay moist, and more.
 Paying attention and noticing all the gifts I received was the path to cultivating _a practical, aware gratitude_ for the gifts of life.**

 Once I started seeing nonhumans as teachers and feeling grateful for them, I started learning lessons too.
 I'll never forget my first clear lesson from a nonhuman, a hunting lesson from red-shouldered hawks.
 I was walking through a forest and observed a single hawk flying and screeching overhead.
 Red-shouldered hawks like to hunt small animals like mice and shrews, so I knew they all would be acutely aware of the predator flying above.
 I assumed the hawk wasn't interested in hunting, since otherwise, why make so much noise?**